murnanedaniel/ResearchPlanner/README.md

 ### Using AI Assistance
 1. Click "Autocomplete" in the toolbar
-2. Select a start node
+2. Select a start node (highlighted in emerald)
-3. Select a goal node
+3. Select a goal node (highlighted in blue)
-4. AI will generate intermediate steps
+4. AI will generate intermediate steps with proper spacing
+5. Edit or refine generated steps as needed

+### Managing Subgraphs
+1. Select multiple nodes with Ctrl+drag
+2. Enter a title for the parent node
+3. Click "Collapse to Node" to create a subgraph
+4. Use ESC key to quickly collapse expanded nodes
+5. Click the expand button to view subnodes

 ### Multi-Select Operations
 1. Hold Ctrl and drag to select multiple nodes
 2. Use Delete key to remove selected nodes
 3. Selection state persists for bulk operations
+4. Drag any selected node to move the entire selection

 ## 🛠 Configuration

 ### OpenAI Settings
 Modify \`app/api/autocomplete/route.ts\` to adjust:
-- Model selection (GPT-4, GPT-3.5-turbo)
+- Model selection (GPT-4o-mini)
 - Temperature and other parameters
 - Prompt engineering